Foie gras: Cold preparations

 Traditional low-heat cooking methods result in terrines, pâtés, parfaits, foams, and mousses of foie gras, often flavored with truffle, mushrooms, or brandy such as cognac or armagnac.
 These slow-cooked forms of foie gras are cooled and served at or below room temperature.

 In a very traditional form of terrine, au torchon ("in a towel"), a whole lobe of foie is molded, wrapped in a towel and slow-cooked in a bain-marie.
 For added flavor (from the Maillard reaction), the liver may be seared briefly over a fire of grape vine clippings (sarments) before slow-cooking in a bain-marie; afterwards, it is pressed and served cold, in slices.

 Raw foie gras is also cured in salt ("cru au sel") and served slightly chilled.

 Strasbourg pie

 A pastry containing fatty goose liver and other ingredients is known as the "Strasburg pie" since Strasbourg was a major producer of foie gras.

 The Strasburg pie is mentioned in William Makepeace Thackeray's novel Vanity Fair as being popular with the diplomatic corps.

 T. S. Eliot's poem "The Ad-Dressing of Cats", part of Old Possum's Book of Practical Cats and also the last song in its musical adaptation Cats, contains the line "And you might now and then supply/Some caviar or Strasbourg pie".

-Capt.
-Aubrey and Dr. Maturin enjoy a "Strasburg pie" in Patrick O'Brian's 1988 Napoleonic sea adventure The Letter of Marque.
+A Strasburg pie is enjoyed in two of the novels in Patrick O'Brian's Aubrey/Maturin series.
+Captain Aubrey and his officers find one a welcome addition to an otherwise sub-par dinner in The Far Side of the World, and he and Dr. Maturin also share one in The Letter of Marque.